neerajsamtani/ZombieDash/README.md

 picked up fuel), the tab key to deploy a landmine (if she’s picked up landmines), and the enter key to use a vaccine (if she’s picked up a vaccine kit).
 To quit the game at any time, press the ‘q’ key.

+###### The graphics and sound of ZombieDash were programmed by Carey Nachenberg using FreeGLUT and irrKlang libraraies.
+I programmed the logic of the game.